-One travel to Moldova is envisaged to deliver the workshop and have bilateral meetings with the selected companies.
-Anticipated costs for the travel and stay in Moldova shall be included in the financial offer.
+Three travel missions to Moldova are envisaged to deliver the working sessions and have bilateral meetings with the selected companies.
+Average duration of 1 visit is anticipated to be 4 working days.
+Anticipated costs for the travel and stay in Moldova shall be included in the financial offer by the applicant.
 UNDP does not accept travel costs exceeding those of an economy class ticket.
 Should the contractor wish to travel on a higher class, he/she should do so using their own resources.